Oil Rises On Stimulus Hopes, But Gains Capped By Covid

 Meanwhile, more acquisitions and less streaming are the latest signs of economic recovery: File Image/PixaBay

-With crude trading now almost exclusively driven by Covid concerns, oil prices edged up on Tuesday due to the U.S. reportedly nearing agreement on a second stimulus package - but the gains were capped by the rebound in infection rates in Europe.
+Oil prices edged up on Tuesday due primarily to the U.S. reportedly nearing agreement on a second stimulus package - but the gains were capped by the rebound in infection rates in Europe.

 Following House of Representatives speaker Nancy Pelosi stating that she was optimistic about reaching a stimulus deal with the White House and aid going to impacted business sectors as early as next month, Brent gained 20 cents to $42.82 per barrel; West Texas Intermediate settled 63 cents higher at $41.46 per barrel.